kamran-77ali/My-first-poject-Student-Manegment/README.md

-Hi i am very gald now beacause here am going to tech you 30 days python challenges.
-THis challenges from basic to advanced. so lets get start now to learn make your future birght with us...
+Hi i am very gladd t share with you my frist project thats i make when i learn pyhton. this project is student manegment. key features of this project.
+  1. add student
+  2. remove student
+  3. search student by roll no
+  4.